huggingface/blog/object-detection-leaderboard.md

 It is not depicted in Figure 2, but as previously mentioned, certain models require text prompt inputs to provide guidance on the specific classes the model is intended to detect.

 First, a benchmarking dataset containing images with ground-truth bounding box annotations is chosen and fed into the object detection model.
-For each image, the model predicts bounding boxes, assigning associated class labels and confidence scores to each box.
-During the evaluation phase, these predicted bounding boxes are compared with the ground-truth boxes present in the dataset.
+The model predicts bounding boxes for each image, assigning associated class labels and confidence scores to each box.
+During the evaluation phase, these predicted bounding boxes are compared with the ground-truth boxes in the dataset.
 The evaluation yields a set of metrics, each ranging between [0, 1], reflecting a specific evaluation criteria.
-In the next section, you the computation of the metrics will be explained in details.
+In the next section, we'll dive into the computation of the metrics in detail.